Spasman/rcon_example/README.md

 "IsAdmin": Returns whether the connecting player is an admin (1) or not (0).

 player_spawn (5):
 Triggers when a player or NPC respawns.
+The weapons returned are not always what the player picks in the loadout, depending on when they finish selecting their loadout.
+You should use player_loadout for handling any loadout weapons.
 "PlayerID": Returns the ID of the player who spawned.
 "Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "X": Returns the X coordinate of where the player spawned.